Television in Pakistan: Role of PEMRA

 The landscape of television in Pakistan is marked by a significant regulatory framework, with the Pakistan Electronic Media Regulatory Authority (PEMRA) playing a central role in overseeing and governing the industry.
 Established in 2002, PEMRA serves as the regulatory body responsible for issuing licenses, ensuring compliance with codes of conduct, and maintaining standards across the electronic media sector.

 PEMRA's mandate encompasses television, radio, and other electronic media platforms.
 The authority is entrusted with the task of fostering a media environment that adheres to ethical and professional standards while promoting freedom of expression.
 Over the years, PEMRA has been actively involved in shaping and refining policies to address the evolving challenges and dynamics of the media landscape.

 The regulatory framework includes guidelines on content, licensing, and advertising standards, with PEMRA playing a vital role in maintaining a balance between freedom of expression and responsible media practices.
 The authority has the power to grant and revoke licenses, ensuring that broadcasters adhere to the established regulations.
 Moreover, PEMRA regularly reviews and updates its policies to keep pace with technological advancements and changing societal norms.

 While the regulatory framework ensures accountability and responsible broadcasting, it has also sparked discussions about the delicate balance between regulation and freedom of the press.

 Criticisms of PEMRA

 The Pakistan Electronic Media Regulatory Authority (PEMRA) has not been immune to criticism, sparking discussions on the delicate balance between regulation and the principles of a free press in Pakistan.
 One recurring critique revolves around the perceived susceptibility of PEMRA to political influence, raising concerns about its impartiality.
 Critics argue that selective application of regulations and decisions influenced by political considerations may compromise the independence of media outlets.
 Another issue is the process of license issuance and revocation, with claims of arbitrariness.
 Critics contend that such perceived inconsistencies could potentially stifle the diversity of voices and perspectives in the media landscape.
 While PEMRA is entrusted with maintaining responsible media practices, ongoing discourse about its transparency and impartiality reflects the challenges inherent in regulating a dynamic and rapidly evolving media environment in Pakistan.
-PEMRA failed to launch Pakistan DTH in Pakistan after nearly a decade, DTH auction licences held in 2016, but due to incompetency and corruption PEMRA failed to launch Pakistani DTH, while rival neighboring country India launched its DTH in 2003.
-After 2 decades Pakistan failed to launch its own DTH.